orbingol/NURBS-Python/docs/module_cpmanager.rst

 Control Points Manager
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``control_points`` module provides classes for managing control points.
+The ``ptmanager`` module provides classes for managing control points.
 The classes are designed to eliminate confusion when more than one parametric dimension is involved in generation of the spline geometry.

 Usage Instructions
 ==================

-:class:`.control_points.CPManager` class provides an easy way to set control points without knowing the internal data structure of the geometry classes.
+:class:`.ptmanager.CPManager` class provides an easy way to set control points without knowing the internal data structure of the geometry classes.
 The manager class is initialized with the number of control points in all parametric dimensions.